 Pakistan is a country of dichotomies.
 Arid and semi-arid climate contrasted with lush, fertile valleys.
 Wealth and extreme poverty.
 Educated women, like I Support the Girls Affiliate Director Sara Asif, and the impoverished, marginalized women to which she provides products and education.
 Sara has a background in clinical psychology and counseling.
 Before staying home with children, she worked counseling young people on how to contribute to society, good touch/bad touch, decision-making skills, life skills, and goal setting.

 After deciding to stay home with her two young children, Sara saw ISTG Founder and Executive Director Dana Marlowe being interviewed on the news in July 2016.
-“I was very astonished.
-I was very happy.
+“I was very astonished and I was very happy.
 I emailed her….There are so many organizations here in Pakistan working on education, or women’s domestic violence, but no one was working on the female space giving out free bras or free pads.”
 After the initial contact, Sara and Dana worked in tandem to identify the community needs and determine how Sara could help the most.

 Throughout the interview, Sara mentioned one ongoing challenge repeatedly.
 “There is no concept of charity or care here…It’s very difficult for me to ask for [these products].
 In Pakistan, I’m working with marginalized peoples, giving them free products…Nobody helps me.”
 Without a culture of giving and charity, where common practice is disposal instead of donation, it has been hard to secure items to distribute.
-ISTG has mailed several shipments to Pakistan, but after some leg-work on Sara’s part, has determined that the most cost-effective way to obtain menstrual hygiene products is to purchase them in bulk in-country, as opposed to shipping.
+ISTG has mailed several shipments to Pakistan.
+But after some leg-work on Sara’s part, she determined that the most cost-effective way to obtain menstrual hygiene products is to purchase them in bulk in-country, as opposed to shipping.
 This means a financial contribution sent to Pakistan results in significantly more products being available to women who need them.

 In Pakistan, women often don’t have access to pads.
 They often use old cloths to bleed into, and then just rinse them out between cycles.
 This is one of the subjects Sara is seeking to educate women on, having grown up doing this.
 “Because my mother is not educated as well, she doesn’t know that after I finished my period and she washed and used the cloths again and again, it is not good.
 There are diseases you can get.”
 Sara explains.
 “That’s why I contacted Dana Marlowe.
 Because it is my story.
 I wanted to help others.
 I wanted to let people know.”